gkichaev/PAINTOR_V2.1/README.md

 # PAINTOR
 Probabilistic Annotation INtegraTOR

-## UPDATE 06/8/15
+## UPDATE 06/08/2015
 Announcing PAINTOR v2.0!
 We have expanded PAINTOR functionality to conduct fine-mappng with multi-ethnic cohorts.
-This latest release inclucdes updates to the input formats and command line flags.
+This latest release includes updates to the input formats and command line flags.
 Please see the new User Manual for complete details.

 ## Description